DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Experiments

 \subsubsection{ManiSkill}

-ManiSkill~\citep{mu2021maniskill,gu2023maniskill2} is a unified benchmark for learning generalizable robotic manipulation skills with 2D \& 3D visual input.
-It includes a series of rigid body tasks (e.g., PickCube, PushChair) and soft body tasks (e.g., Fill, Pour).
+ManiSkill~\citep{mu2021maniskill,gu2023maniskill2} is a benchmark for learning generalizable robotic manipulation skills with 2D \& 3D visual input.
+It includes a series of rigid body tasks and soft body tasks.
 We choose 9 tasks (4 soft body tasks and 5 rigid body tasks) from ManiSkill1~\citep{mu2021maniskill} and ManiSkill2~\citep{gu2023maniskill2} and use 3D point cloud input for all the tasks.
 We use the end-effector frame as the observation frame~\citep{liu2022frame} and use the PD controller with the end-effector delta pose as the action.

-We build our method on top of the strongest imitation learning baseline in ManiSkill2, which is a Behavior Cloning (BC) policy with PointNet~\citep{qi2017pointnet} as the encoder.
+We build our method on top of the strongest imitation learning baseline in ManiSkill2 released by the authors, which is a Behavior Cloning (BC) policy with PointNet~\citep{qi2017pointnet} as the encoder.
 Again, we also compare to BC+residual, which learns a residual policy that takes as input the action from the BC policy and outputs a delta correction.
 The results are shown in Table~\ref{imitation_results_2}.
-As shown, \model{} + BC consistently outperforms both baselines on all tasks, demonstrating the strong effectiveness of using differentiable trajectory optimization as the policy class.
+As shown, \model{} + BC consistently achieves higher success rates than both baselines on all tasks, demonstrating the strong effectiveness of using differentiable trajectory optimization as the policy class.